sirkamar/AROLib/README.md

 available to clients, then it may declare it as protected or private, but it must then, of necessity, declare `io::Streamable<T>` as a friend, where `T` is the class name.

-To provide object streaming version control, `Streamable` classes may provide a `getObjectVersion` member function that returns a version number value as a `long`.
+To provide object streaming version control, `Streamable` classes may provide a `getObjectVersion()` member function that returns a version number value as a `vlong`.
 If a `getObjectVersion` member function is not provided the Streaming API assumes a default object version of `1L`.
 When deserializing (i.e. reading) an object from a stream, if the class’ object version is different from the one in the stream, an `IOException` is thrown indicating a `Streamable` object version mismatch.